karanb86/linked-list-python/README.md

-# Documenting my first ever code on linked list insertion and deletion operations using Python
+# Documenting my first ever code on linked list operations using Python

+## Operations included:
+1. Insertion: at start, at end, after a key
+2. Deletion: at end, at start, before a key, after a key
+3. Get Nth node data from start
+4. Get Nth node data from end
+5. Display list

 ```